bbeinca/petguess/README.md

  - The guess algorithm is pretty primitive and assumes something like a linear relationship.
 Depending on the shape of the data we would need to use different kinds of statistical techniques (other types of regression analysis, perhaps)
  - I'm not fully happy with how I used a different controller for the Statistics display.
 This could probably be refactored.
+ - I didn't have time to write front-end tests, or sufficiently exhaustive back-end tests.
+These will have to be added.